visan-ionut/Optimizing_Matrix_Multiplication/README.txt

 Neoptimal:
     Simple implementation of multiplication of two matrices and addition.
 Optimal:
-    For the optimal solution, I used blocked matrix multiplication as an optimization for cache.
+    For the optimal solution, I used blocked matrix multiplication as an optimization for the cache.
 I also took pointers to iterate through my matrix.
 Blas:
     I used the cblas_dgemm function to multiply the matrices.
 In addition, I did it manually.